-The REIT defines its capital as the aggregate of Unitholders' equity, mortgages payable and LP Units.
-The REIT's capital management program is designed to maintain a level of capital that allows it to implement its business strategy while complying with investment and debt restrictions pursuant to the DOT, as well as existing debt covenants, and continuing to build long-term Unitholder value and maintaining sufficient capital reserves.
+The REIT defines its capital as the aggregate of Unitholders' equity, mortgages payable and Class B LP Units.
+The REIT's capital management program is designed to maintain a level of capital which allows it to implement its business strategy of building long-term Unitholder value and maintaining sufficient capital reserves while complying with investment and debt restrictions pursuant to the DOT and lender debt covenants.

-As at June 30, 2013, the total capital of the REIT was as follows:
+As at September 30, 2013 and December 31, 2012, the total capital of the REIT was as follows: